Exceptions

 with P; use P; procedure Show_Allocation_Check is X2 : T2_Ref := new T2; begin Free (X2); end Show_Allocation_Check;

-Here, in the finalization of the X1 object of T1 type, we're trying to create an object of T2 type.
-This is forbidden and, therefore, the allocation check raises a Program_Error exception.
+Here, in the finalization of the X1 object of T1 type, we're trying to create an object of T2 type while the finalization of the master has already started.
+(Note that X1 was declared in the P package.)
+This is forbidden, so the allocation check raises a Program_Error exception.

 Elaboration Check